-Applications for the 2021 Science Graduate program are open until 10 August 2020.
-Please see information on the application process and frequently asked questions to assist with next steps.
+Applications for the 2022 Science Graduate program are open until 9 August 2021.
+Please see information on the application process and frequently asked questions to assist with the next steps.

 Stage 1 - Your application (July)

-At application stage candidates are required to provide on their personal information and respond to a Questionnaire.
-The questionnaire includes a motivational question, a qualification and skills question and a behavioural question.
+At the application stage candidates are required to complete an online form providing information about themselves, and respond to motivational and behavioural based questions.

 Candidates need to attach an up to date resume.
 There is no requirement to include a cover letter.

-Capabilities Assessed at Application Stage: Motivation to work in the Science and Planning Graduate Program, Adaptability and Written Communication.
+Capabilities Assessed at Application Stage: Motivation to work in the Science and Planning Graduate Program, Flexibility and adaptability, Integrity and Written Communication.

 Stage 2 - Online testing (August)